chmp/cargo-wop/Readme.md

 Some commands use additional rules:

+- `new`: create a new source file based on templates.
+Run `cargo wop new` to get a list of all available templates.
+Run `cargo wop new template SOURCE.rs` to create the file.
 - `run`: all arguments are passed per default to the script, not to cargo.
 To pass arguments to `cargo` place them before a `--`.
 For example: `cargo wop run my-script.rs --debug -- ...`